-After eggs are spawned, they develop rapidly into larvae (Nair, 1959).
-The phytoplankton bloom that provide sardine larvae food is dependent upon nutrient influx from coastal upwelling and runoff from rivers during the summer monsoon and early fall.
-The blooms start in the south near the southern tip of India in June, increase in intensity and spread northward up the coast (BR, 2010).
-Variation in the bloom initiation time and intensity leads to changes in the food supply and to corresponding changes in the growth and survival of larvae and in the later recruitment of 0-year sardines into the fishery (George et al., 2012).
-Oil sardines grow rapidly during their first few months, and 0-year fish (40mm to 100mm) from early spawning appear in the catch in August and September in most years (Antony Raja, 1970; Nair et al., 2016).
-As the phytoplankton bloom spreads northward, the oil sardines follow, and the oil sardine fishery builds from south to north during the post-monsoon period.
-Oil sardines remain inshore feeding throughout the winter months, until March to May when the inshore waters warm considerably and sardines move offshore to deeper waters (Chidambaram, 1950).
-Catches of sardines are correspondingly low during this time for all size classes.
-The age at first maturity occurs at approximately 150 mm size (Nair et al., 2016), which is reached within one year.
-When the summer monsoon returns, the oil sardine cycle begins anew.
+Spawned sardine eggs develop rapidly into larvae (Nair, 1959).
+The phytoplankton bloom that provides food for the larvae depends on nutrient influx from coastal upwelling and runoff from rivers during the summer and early fall.
+Blooms start near the southern tip of India in June, then increase in intensity and spread northward (BR, 2010).
+Variation in the bloom initiation time and intensity leads to changes in the food supply, and thus in larval growth and survival and subsequent recruitment of 0-year sardines into the fishery (George et al., 2012).
+Oil sardines grow rapidly in the first few months of life, and 0-year fish from early spawning (40–100 mm in length) appear in the August and September catches in most years (Antony Raja, 1970; Nair et al., 2016).
+As the oil sardines follow the phytoplankton bloom northward, the fishery builds from south to north during the post-monsoon period.
+Oil sardines remain inshore to feed in winter; in March–May, they move offshore to deeper waters due to considerable inshore warming (Chidambaram, 1950).
+Sardine catches are correspondingly low during this period for all size classes.
+The sardines reach maturity (~150 mm long) within 1 year (Nair et al., 2016).

-Catches along the Kerala coast are high throughout the year except during quarter 2, Apr-Jun (Figure 2).
-The age-distribution caught by the fishery varies through the year.
-The fishery is closed during June to mid-July during the monsoon and peak spawning, and when it resumes in mid-July, it is first dominated by 1-2.5 year old mature fish (Antony Raja, 1969; Bensam, 1964; Nair et al., 2016).
-In August or September a spike of 0-year (40mm) juveniles from the June spawning typically appears in the catch (Antony Raja, 1969; Nair et al., 2016) and another spike of 0-year fish is sometimes seen in February from the late fall spawning (Prabhu & Dhulkhed, 1967, 1970).
-From October through June, the catch is dominated by fish from 120mm-180mm (Antony Raja, 1970; Nair et al., 2016; Prabhu & Dhulkhed, 1970) which is a mix of 0-year, 1-year and 2-year fish (Nair et al., 2016; Rohit et al., 2018).
+Catches along the Kerala coast are high throughout the year, except in April–June (Figure 3).
+The age distribution of fishery catches varies over the course of the year.
+When the fishery opens in mid-July, catches are dominated by 1–2.5-year-old fish (Antony Raja, 1969; Bensam, 1964; Nair et al., 2016).
+Spikes of 0-year fish are seen in August/September catches, and sometimes in the February catch (reflecting late spawning; Antony Raja, 1969; Nair et al., 2016; Prabhu & Dhulkhed, 1967, 1970).
+October–June catches are dominated by 120–180-mm-long fish aged 0–2 years (Antony Raja, 1970; Nair et al., 2016; Prabhu & Dhulkhed, 1970; Rohit et al., 2018).

-MATERIALS AND METHODS
+2 MATERIALS AND METHODS